Are you looking for in-person, hands-on training on proven principles and practices for small-scale tropical

 Agriculture Volunteer Program

-For those who are interested in a shorter-term commitment that our 14 month internship program, the Agriculture Volunteer program allows students or interested individuals to volunteer with learning objectives over a 1 to 3 month period.
-This is a good option for those who are looking to fulfill semester "internship" credits.
+For those who are interested in a shorter-term commitment, the Agriculture Volunteer program allows students or interested individuals to volunteer with learning objectives over a 1 to 3 month period.
+This is a good option for those who are looking to fulfill semester credit though experience.
 Agriculture Volunteer positions are limited to two individuals at any given time due to housing constraints.
 To learn more and apply, see the Agriculture Volunteer application (this application is currently closed.
 If you are interested in applying for 2020 please email firstname.lastname@example.org.)

 Missionary In Residence Program